-Eating well really is the keystone to a healthy body, so it’s no wonder the government are encouraging us all to get in shape before the winter.
-But a good diet is also critical for a healthy mind.
+Eating well really is the keystone to a healthy body, but a good diet is also important for a healthy mind.
 Of course, mental health is complex and determined by a variety of factors, many of which are out of our control.
 But by making a few simple adjustments to the food you eat and your lifestyle, you can give your brain a much-needed boost.
 The knock-on effect will have a positive impact on your overall wellbeing, create more resilience and contribute to a happier state of mind.

 Make like a Mediterranean